Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 9. Paganism: Lots of aborigines in India follow Paganism.

-10. Vedic Hinduism: It is based on Vedas and Upanishads and follows the teachings and rituals described in these books only.
+10. Vedic Hinduism: It is based on the Vedas and Upanishads and follows the teachings and rituals described in these books only.

-Once upon a time, the Hindu religion was expanded to all over Asia.
+Once upon a time, the Hindu religion expanded all over Asia.
 Traces of Hinduism are found in Russia, Japan, Afghanistan, Indonesia, Pakistan, Bangladesh, Vietnam, Cambodia, Thailand, and other non-Hindu countries also.
 Most of these parts were 100% Hindu territories.

 Who is the founder of Hinduism?